615 - 410 - 4422

 What is presbyopia?

 Presbyopia is the gradual loss of the eye’s ability to focus on nearby objects due to aging.
-Inside the eye, the natural lens becomes less flexible over time, making it harder to quickly adjust focus when looking at things up close.
+Inside the eye, the natural lens becomes less flexible over time, making it harder to quickly adjust focus when looking at objects up close.

-It is a normal part of aging and not a disease, but it can still be frustrating when it starts affecting daily life.
+Presbyopia is a normal part of aging and not a disease, but it can still be frustrating when it starts affecting daily life.

-Common signs of presbyopia
+Common signs of presbyopia include:

-• Difficulty reading menus or small print
+• Difficulty reading menus, books, or other small print

 During the exam, our experienced eye doctors in Murfreesboro check:

-• Near and distance vision clarity
+• Near and distance vision

-• Overall eye health
+• Your overall eye health

 How to treat presbyopia